clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 ![example](/static/img/vectors/circle.PNG)

 Now, how about we create a more interesting composition path using Direct2D.
-We need a couple of helpers to achieve this, firstly we are going to use a nice linear gradient as our fill, hence the first helper creates one of those using our compositor.
-We're going to use three color stops.
+We need a couple of helpers to achieve this: firstly a LinearGradientBrush with a couple of color stops to define our fill:

 ```c++
 // Helper funciton to create a GradientBrush